-With the proposed 25MVA load and both 66kV lines in service: 30MVA at Emerald & 2.7MVA at Comet.
+With the proposed 25MVA single customer load and both 66kV lines in service: 21MVA at Emerald & 2.7MVA at Comet.
+When load at Emerald exceeds 21MVA, Ergon Energy will not comply with the requirements of the National Electricity Rules regarding statutory subtransmission network voltage levels.